pagopa/template-aws-infrastructure/README.md

 * **terraform-plan**: it runs every time new code is pushed in every branch excluded main and master.
 It runs terraform plan through all the environments in parallel.

-* **terraform-apply**: it run terraform apply in all the environments once a PR is merged with main.
+* **terraform-apply**: it runs terraform apply in all the environments once a PR is merged with main.
   * The apply in PROD should require an approval: it depends on the Environment protection rules.
   * It can also be triggerd manually in all the environment expect main.